Allium/WithoutHeadOrFoot/_posts/2016-02-09-University-Admissions-1.md

 ### An Educated Population

-Of perennial concern, particularly in times of cuts to public services, is the societal value of pouring over £10bn per year into tertiary education.
-Yet in spite of any disgruntlement, pretty much all affluent countries are spending large sums on exactly that -- check out the table below (we're spoiled with an abundance of columns, but I reckon the third from the right (27) is the best).
+Of perennial concern to the public, particularly in times of cuts to welfare and services, is the government's wisdom in spending over £10bn per year on higher education.
+Advocates might point out that pretty much all affluent countries spend large sums in this area -- check out the table below (we're spoiled with an abundance of columns, but I reckon the third from the right (27) is most informative).

 <div align="center"><figure>
   <img src="{{ site.baseurl }}/images/2016-01-30-Education-Table-2015.png"  width="600">